durgesh2003dsp/Coffee-sales-/README.md

-🔍 Step-by-Step Analysis Approach
+## 🔍 Step-by-Step Analysis Approach

 1️⃣ Data Overview & Understanding

 The dataset structure is examined using Pandas

 Data types, column counts, and memory usage are reviewed

-Confirms data completeness and readiness for detailed sales analysis
+Confirms data completeness and readiness for detailed sales analysis.

 2️⃣ Revenue Analysis by Product Category